Travel guide

 Download everything before boarding the train

-• The offline map of the destination city on Google Maps
+• The offline map of your destination city on Google Maps

 • Podcast episode or series for the journey (Spotify Offline, Netflix Downloads)

-• Destination hostel information (screenshot of address and check-in)
+• Hostel information for your destination (screenshot of address and check-in)

 • Route from the arrival station to the hostel